So the church sent out ambassadors to represent her, As handmaidens of the Bride she sent them Female and male she sent them

 When fellow Christians speak of the separation of church and state I find it’s necessary to tease out what they mean by that.
 Do they mean church should only be overseeing the personal dimensions of life while the state overseeing the political dimensions of life, as in a two kingdoms model?
 Or do they see … Continue reading Different kingdoms

 The scriptures refer to the church as the: Household of God; Body of Christ; and Temple of the Holy Spirit Taken together they suggest the identity of the church is intrinsically trinitarian.

 The church is called to be both in the world and not of the world.
 That includes the world of politics.
 The problem is not that the church engages with the states.
 The problem is when the church forgets it is called to different ends via different means.

 1 Corinthians 14 is often used as a prooftext against women in Christian leadership, but consider this: Paul does not accuse the women of TEACHING PRESUMPTIVELY, rather, he accuses the women of ENQUIRING DISRUPTIVELY.
 His desire seems to be for speakers to be able to speak without unnecessary interruption.
 This is the same concern he … Continue reading Why did Paul say women should be silent in gatherings?

-Did you know the word “Church” is derived from the Greek word kyriakon, not ekklesia as is commonly supposed, and that they have very different meanings?
+"One Tribe, One Mob" by Australian aboriginal artist Max Conlon Did you know the word “Church” is derived from the Greek word kyriakon, not ekklesia as is commonly supposed, and that they have very different meanings?
 Kyriakon doma means “House of the Lord” and refers to a place of worship.
-Ekklesia means “the called out” … Continue reading Why you won’t find a church in the New Testament (translated correctly) but you will find many gatherings.
+Ekklesia means “the called out” … Continue reading Why you won’t find a church in the New Testament

 Many churches give lip service to church being the people, not the building, but Forest Church makes that conclusion inescapable by doing away with the building altogether.